Litou-lyh/Multicore-Final-Project/README.md

 sh run.sh <num_threads>

-To change input sizes and number of threads, change these two lines in "compile_and_run.sh" line 26:
+To change input sizes and number of threads, change these two lines in `compile_and_run.sh` line 26:

 ```shell